cds 1.4.0

 };

 The functor may change non-key fields of item.
 Note that the function is only guarantee that item cannot be disposed during functor is executing.
-The function does not serialize simultaneous access to the list item.
-If such access is possible you must provide your own synchronization schema to exclude unsafe item modifications.
+The function does not serialize simultaneous access to the item.
+If such access is possible you must provide your own synchronization schema to keep out unsafe item modifications.

-The val argument is non-const since it can be used as f functor destination i.e., the functor may modify both arguments.
+The key argument is non-const since it can be used as f functor destination i.e., the functor may modify both arguments.

 The function returns true if val is found, false otherwise.

-template<class GC, typename T, class Traits = michael_list::type_traits>
+template<class GC, typename T, class Traits = michael_list::traits>

 template<typename Q , typename Less , typename Func >